 Knowledge is key.
 Knowledge can change our perspective – the way we see our own goals and health.

 - Eating a regular meal in 20 minutes or more

 - Eating with screens off and out of sight

 - Eating with the non dominant hand (i.e. left hand for right handed individuals)

 - Asking yourself if you are truly hungry before grabbing a snack

-Other more advanced and effective behavioral strategies in managing obesity may include Cognitive behavioral-based strategies, Dialectal behavior strategies, and Acceptance and Commitment-based strategies.
+Some other behavioral-based strategies the Physicians and Registered Dietitians use in managing obesity in our Weight Management Program include Cognitive behavioral-based strategies, Dialectal behavior strategies and Acceptance and Commitment-based strategies.